arshali2774/Task_Manager_DND_VOOSH/README.md

 ## Features

-- User authentication using JWT
+- Login with Google
+- Login and Signup functionality
 - CRUD operations for tasks
 - Drag and drop functionality for reordering tasks
 - Search functionality for tasks
 - Sorting functionality for tasks
-- Error handling for API requests

 ## Getting Started